 Supervised Practice Experiences or Dietetic Internship in an Online Program

-Preceptors must also be student-selected and invited to participate.
-Ideally, your preceptor will be a contact you have already made; perhaps an RD working within a facility in which you worked, or one whom you met at a meeting or in classes.
-Your preceptor must generally sign a commitment letter stating that they will precept your experience for a certain period of time.
+The internship must be overseen by a student-selected preceptor at the internship site.
+Basically, preceptors act as mentors or guides.
+Ideally, this will be a contact you have already met (a dietitian you have met at the internship site or perhaps a class guest speaker).
+Your preceptor must sign a commitment letter stating that they will precept your experience for a certain period of time.

 Pass the Commission on Dietetic Registration (CDR) Examination

-Once you have completed your bachelor’s or master’s degree in nutrition and dietetics, you are ready to take the Commission on Dietetic Registration (CDR) examination.
-This test cannot be taken online, as of August 2021.
+Once you have completed your online degree in nutrition and dietetics and the required internship period, you are ready to take the CDR examination.
+This test cannot be taken online as of August 2021.
 You may choose a Pearson VUE testing center that is most convenient for you.
-Test centers are offered all across the country.
+Test centers are offered across the country.

-You may study for the exam using online resources, however.
-The CDR offers a Registration Examination for Dietitians Handbook for Candidates as well as a Registered Dietitian Exam Study Guide online that are both quite helpful to preparing to pass the examination.
+Though the exam tests the knowledge you gained before graduation, the CDR offers a Registration Examination for Dietitians Handbook for Candidates as well as a Registered Dietitian Exam Study Guide online.

 Seek Licensure as a Registered Dietitian, If Necessary, in Your State